 Endoscopes are long thin flexible tubes that have a camera at the end.
 The camera transmits images to a television screen, allowing our surgeons to see the inside lining of the oesophagus (food pipe), stomach and duodenum (the first part of the small bowel) or the colon (large bowel).
 Fine instruments can be passed through the endoscope to allow biopsies to be taken or polyps to be removed.

 Endoscopy is performed under deep sedation which is administered by a specialist anaesthetist.
 Upper gastrointestinal endoscopy (gastroscopy) allows your surgeon to look for a range of abnormalities including Gastro-oesophageal reflux disease (GORD), inflammation, ulcers and tumours, coeliac disease, Barrett’s oesophagus and hiatus herniae.
 During colonoscopy we look for polyps, tumours, diverticulosis and signs of inflammation.
-Polyps will be removed at the time of the colonoscopy and sent to the pathology lab for examination.
-Any other abnormalities will be, in most cases, biopsied.
+Polyps that are removed at the time of colonoscopy are sent to the pathology lab for examination.

 Our aim is to make the process as simple and as convenient as possible for patients and for referring doctors.
 You or your doctor can make a booking for Rapid Access Endoscopy or by contacting us by telephone on 4861 7061 or in person at 38 Bowral Street, Bowral.
 Our Rapid Access Endoscopy Procedures can be scheduled on Thursdays or Fridays.